Publishers or agents?

 - Why is your work apt for them and for the particular person you are writing to?
 Which aspect of their author list or particular publications of theirs do you admire?
 Try to be specific without grovelling.
 (Saying they are a ‘leading’ publisher or agent is not enough; they know that.)

 - No negativity: ‘This must be your worst nightmare’ or ‘sorry to be boring but’ just puts ideas into heads and stops them reading.

 - Describe your book in one paragraph, not forgetting the title, genre and total word count.
 This is your sales pitch and needs to be the most arresting part of your submission.
 Agents and publishers are looking for narrative drive, a good strong story.
 Above all, be clear.
 This is harder than it sounds.

 - Characters first: who do we care about most in your story?
-Another way to put that might be, whose story is it.
-Focus on that character: what does s/he want, what stops him/her getting it, why do we care?
+Another way to put that might be, whose story is it?
+Focus on that character: what do they want, what stops them getting it, why do we care?
 If you have several main characters, keep to two or three at this stage; more are confusing.

 - What is the gist of your story arc and why is it vital?
 Be specific: a character ‘has many other adventures’ is not enough.

 - Between the lines is a sense of why your book should sell while others do not.